jaimiea/Jaimiea-portfolio/critique-by-design.md

 <br>

+I**nsights from user feedback:**
-Insights from user feedback: simple, accessibility when choosing colors, caption, informative or more interesting title Finally, talk about what your redesigned data visualization shows, what you attempted to show or do differently. (describe changes, troubleshooting, excel data revisions)
+- simple, accessibility when choosing colors, caption, informative or more interesting title

+Finally, talk about what your redesigned data visualization shows, what you attempted to show or do differently. (describe changes, troubleshooting, excel data revisions)
 challenges: could not use 2021 data to tell story about the article's take on global conflict and china and Russia.
 Seemed irrelevant
 Excel data showed Billons and thousands and tableau could not read the values correctly.
 Needed to change raw data to billions for accurate visualization